 Figure 1: Study area and sampling points around the cement factory

 Each bulk soil sample, weighing approximately 4 kg, was air-dried under ambient conditions for 2–3 days until a constant weight was achieved.
-From each bulk sample, subsamples of approximately 1 kg were obtained using the quartering method, as illustrated in Figure 2 (Adeyanju & Okeke, 2019).
+From each bulk sample, subsamples of approximately 1 kg were obtained using the quartering method (Adeyanju & Okeke, 2019).
 The soil was thoroughly homogenized prior to each quartering step, and the procedure was repeated several times on a clean and smooth surface.
 The homogenized samples were then sieved through a 2-mm mesh to remove gravel, plant residues, and other extraneous materials (Al-Khashman & Shawabkeh, 2006; Manta et al., 2002).
-The processed soil samples were subsequently stored in clean, labeled polyethylene containers for further laboratory analysis.
+The processed soil samples were subsequently stored in clean, labelled polyethylene containers for further laboratory analysis.

 Bokajan has a humid subtropical climate.
 During the pre-monsoon period, mean temperatures typically range from 28oC to 33oC, whereas in the post-monsoon season, temperatures decrease to about 10oC–15oC.
 The area receives high annual rainfall, estimated at 2000–2500 mm, with maximum precipitation occurring in July and August, when the monthly rainfall averages approximately 350–400 mm.
 The Relative humidity remains persistently high throughout the year, fluctuating between 75% and 90%.
 The prevailing wind directions are predominantly southerly for nearly 8.5 months (January–September) and shift to easterly winds for about 3.5 months (September–January) (weatherspark.com, 2025).